Extending the life of your ion exchange resin in boiler feed water applications

 Chemical operating cost for industrial water applications can be very high!

 The consumption of amine for the regeneration of resins will can drastically increase if the water process is not properly adjusted and the carbon dioxide (CO2) not removed prior to the ion exchange water softening process.
 This mistake can also add to ion exchange failure and an increased hardness level of the water resulting in scaling and corrosion inside of the boiler tubes.
 If the boiler tubes scale or a buildup of corrosion occurs inside the tubes the efficiency of the system is reduced and steam production falls.
-If left untreated for a period of time the complete boiler feed system may fail and require costly replacement.
-Always consult your decarbonation/degasification manufacture to optimize the removal of CO2 and balancing of the pH to avoid boiler damage.
+If it is left untreated for a long period of time the complete boiler feed system may fail and require costly replacement.
+You must always consult your decarbonation/degasification manufacture to optimize the removal of CO2 and continue to maintain the balance of the pH to avoid any unnecessary boiler damage.

-Remember it is always important to select and properly size the Degasification tower or Decarbonation tower with the proper “distribution” system to maximize removal of en-trained gases and reduce or eliminate harmful corrosive conditions that can damage your steam production system components like your boiler and heat ex changers.
+You must always remember it is very important to select and properly size the Degasification tower or Decarbonation tower with the proper “distribution” system to maximize the removal of en-trained gases and reduce and or eliminate harmful corrosive conditions, that can and will damage your steam production system components like your boiler and heat ex changers.
 If the critical equipment is inside of a building or in close proximity to the degasification process you should also consider utilizing a chemical scrubber or biological scrubber to prevent corrosive and harmful gases from collecting on or around the systems and in the presence of the operators to learn more about this by visiting Industrial Water Treatment.
 For more information or to learn more contact the professionals at DeLoach Industries Inc. at (941) 371-4995.